Updated for 2021, here’s my ultimate list of fun, weird, wonderful and FREE things to do in Phnom Penh, Cambodia!

-45. Watch a performance by the Phnom Penh Players.
+46. Watch a performance by the Phnom Penh Players.
 This local amateur troupe presents regular stage shows, including a popular rendition of The Rocky Horror Picture Show (crowd participation is mandatory).

 47. Get acquainted with Cambodia’s most prolific architect.
-It’s worth reading up on the incredible life and history of Cambodia’s greatest living architect, Vann Molyvann, before you arrive in Phnom Penh.
+It’s worth reading up on the incredible life and history of one of Cambodia’s greatest architects, Vann Molyvann, before you arrive in Phnom Penh.
 If you’re interested in the flamboyant style he pioneered (known as New Khmer Architecture), you can take a self-guided walking tour to see some of his greatest works up close.

 49. Name that tropical fruit?
 There are two events currently running in Phnom Penh that are both designed to teach visitors about the area’s produce through a healthy amount of taste testing.
 The monthly Fruit for Thought at Farm to Table costs $5 and includes some amazing cocktails.

 50. Go dancing in the street at a Phnom Penh block party.
 As well as their usual program of live music events, Phnom Penh Underground throw rowdy street parties every now and then.
 Follow their Facebook page to stay in the loop.